What you get from taking this course:

 Course curriculum

 This is part 1 of a 2-part course that can go towards the Applied Ethnic Studies certificate.
 Lectures will begin on July 17th 2025.
 There will be optional opportunities for in-person lectures and discussions, experiential learning, and/or land-based learning.
-To earn the Applied Ethnic Studies certificate, 3 additional courses will need to be completed.
+To earn the Applied Ethnic Studies certificate, part 2 of this course plus 3 additional courses will need to be completed.

 FREE PREVIEW